 Call us at (406) 444-2040

 After the Disaster

-Ask your insurance agent what information is needed to file a claim.
+Ask your insurance agent what information they need to file a claim.
 To help the claim process move smoothly, have your policy number ready, if possible.

 Take photographs or video of the damage before things are cleaned up or repaired.
-Do not have repairs made until your insurance company has inspected the property.
-If you can do so safely, make the repairs necessary to prevent further damage to your property by covering broken windows or leaking roofs.
-Don’t take chances — if going back into the area could be dangerous, don’t do it.
+Do not make repairs until your insurance company has inspected the property or given you written permission to do so.
+If you can do so safely, mitigate further damage by making the repairs necessary to prevent further damage to your property.
+If possible, cover broken windows or leaking roofs.
+Don’t take chances — if going back into the area is not safe, don’t do it.